mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 }
 ```

 Another benefit here is the super simple view.
 It doesn't do anything.
-The view displays the data from and sends actions.
+The view displays the formatted data and sends actions.
 You can quickly write as many SwiftUI previews as you need to cover all the different cases like loading, empty, etc.

 ```swift
 struct HistoryView_Previews: PreviewProvider {